 Spectrum Website Blocking

+There are also some options provided by Spectrum to block websites.
 The most recent security feature of Spectrum, the Security Shield, protects Spectrum WiFi users against phishing, spam, and malicious websites automatically.
 This feature can be disabled through Spectrum’s online portal and My Spectrum App.

 Safes Parental Control App: A More Efficient Option